-Viral Cooking Sensation Auntie Fee Dies of a Heart Attack at 59
+Viral Cooking Sensation Auntie Fee on Life Support After Heart Attack

 Auntie Fee appeared on numerous talk shows, including Jimmy Kimmel Live! and Steve Harvey.
 She most recently guest starred on an episode of MTV's World Star TV aired March 10.

 Earlier today, one of Auntie Fee's family members posted to her official Facebook page, "I NEED ALL OF Felicia Auntie Fee O'Dell PRAYER WARRIORS TO SEND A FEW [prayers] UP FOR HER.
-(She's in the hospital)" Chris Browntook to social media to express his condolences, tweeting, "RIP AUNTIE FEE"
+(She's in the hospital)."

 Our thoughts are with Auntie Fee's family at this time.

-Note: UPDATE: According to TMZ, Auntie Fee is currently on life support at a Los Angeles hospital.
-Although multiple family members confirmed her death to the outlet, TMZ says the viral cooking sensation is "fighting for her life" as of Tuesday evening.